Databases usually allow you to limit or filter your search results in various ways. These may include:

-Boolean Operators: Boolean logic is a system that allows a searcher to set relationships between keywords or concepts when searching.
+Boolean logic is a system that allows a searcher to set relationships between keywords or concepts when searching.
 The most commonly used Boolean commands are AND, OR, and NOT.
+Parentheses can be used to specify the relationship further.
 Using these operators can make your searches more precise and save time.

 Tells the database that you only want articles that contain ALL of the search terms